 Another easy way to express meibomian glands is to apply a warm compress on your closed eyelids at home to soften them.
 This will help unclog them and allow them to produce more oil.
 Your local pharmacy also has great options!
 Dr. Ajoian recommends TheraPearl Eye Mask by Bausch+Lomb or Bruder Dry Eye Masks.

-LipiFlow is an in-office dry eye treatment that uses heat and pressure to unclog the meibomian glands and relieve dry eyes.
-This special system utilizes warm compress therapy and meibomian gland expression to achieve optimal results.
+iLux® is an in-office dry eye treatment that uses light-based heat to unclog the trapped oils within the glands and relieve dry eyes.
+This special system utilizes warm compress therapy to warm two spots on each eye and express trapped oils.

 Intense pulsed light is a trusted, FDA-approved treatment for rosacea on the eyelid that can cause pain and dry eye symptoms.
 IPL offers an advanced therapy alternative to make patients less reliant on artificial tears.